alex0tamiette/steam64ID-Discord-Bot/README.md

 #How
 How the bot works:

->Detects a message on Discord
+• Detects a message on Discord
->Verify for the command we set (In this case !64id)
+• Verify for the command we set (In this case !64id)
->Verify that the user is allowed to use the bot
+• Verify that the user is allowed to use the bot
->Look for a valid steam64ID inside the message (Some people already have the id on the profile url)
+• Look for a valid steam64ID inside the message (Some people already have the id on the profile url)

->If found we can already get what we want.
+If found we can already get what we want.
 If not it uses the message as a search query to find the ID.
 We have to requests to the Steam API.

 First case is that we already have a Steam64ID, so we can get the data from this link: